JuliaLang/www.julialang.org/blog/_posts/2016-02-01-iteration.md

 As a user, you might prefer an interface more like `sumalongdims(A, dims)` where `dims` specifies the dimensions you want to sum along.
-`dims` might be a single integer, like `2` in our example above, or (if you want to sum along multiple dimensions at once) a tuple or `Vector{Int}`.
+`dims` might be a single integer, like `2` in our example above, or (should you want to sum along multiple dimensions at once) a tuple or `Vector{Int}`.
 This is indeed the interface used in `sum(A, dims)`;
 here we want to write our own (somewhat simpler) implementation.